CapularisPerpetua/c_scraps/README.md

     - A series of code scraps from the UVA coding problems
 3. Leetcode
     - Just some solutions to Leetcode problems.

+## What is all this?

+I learned C in two courses in university.
+The standard of C I learned was very outdated, but gave me a love for the lack of black-box behavior, in general.
+I really want to be a much better C Programmer; so I am endeavoring to practice the language as much as I can.